IBM-Blockchain-Starter-Kit/nodejs-chaincode-bootstrap/README.md

   * `channels`: Comma separated string array containing the names of the channels where the smart contracts should be instantiated.
   * `instantiate`: Boolean indicating if the smart contract should be instantiated after installation.
   * `install`: Boolean indicating if the smart contract should be installed or not.
+  * `collections_config`: (Optional) Configuration file path relative to the chaincode directory.
+This file dictates the name and the path of the Private Data Collection configuration.
+  * `endorsement_policy`: (Optional) Custom endorsement policy that instructs a peer on how to decide whether a transaction is properly endorsed.
+  * `init_fn`: (Optional) Method to be called when the chaincode is instantiated.
+  * `init_args`: (Optional) Parameters required for the 'init_fn'.

 ## Environment